engrsabakhan/Automated-Essay-Scoring-2.0/README.md

 </pre>
 </i>

-<b>Deep learning models<b> — especially <b>LSTM and BERT</b> — significantly outperform traditional machine learning methods in prediction accuracy and reproducibility.
+<b>Deep learning models</b> — especially <b>LSTM and BERT</b> — significantly outperform traditional machine learning methods in prediction accuracy and reproducibility.

 The goal of this work is to propose a publicly available AES system that improves teacher workflow efficiency and provides students with fast, objective feedback.
 ***